 Thanks to the width of the concerned ravine and to the historical durability of the urban settlement, which still exists, the ancient part of Matera can be considered “the capital of the “Rupestrian civilization” which developed in Murgia Pugliese between the 9th and the 11th centuries AC.

 Matera is the capital of European Culture 2019.

-Your tour guide will show you around the Parco della Murgia Materana: you will visit the Sassi di Matera, the Cripta del Peccato Originale, which is known as the Sistine Chapel of the parietal cave art, its frescoes are of Longobardic origin and date back to the IX century, and they are among the most ancient frescoes that you may come across in the Basilicata Region.
-You will then visit the Murgia Timone viewpoint a panoramic viewpoint that is located opposite the Sassi di Matera.
+2 Guided tour of the Parco della Murgia Materana: you will visit the Sassi di Matera, the Cripta del Peccato Originale, which is known as the Sistine Chapel of the parietal cave art, its frescoes are of Longobardic origin and date back to the IX century, and they are among the most ancient frescoes that you may come across in the Basilicata Region.
 You will then visit the cave art areas.
-IN the afternoon, you will visit the Santa Lucia alle Malve and Santa Maria dell’Idris rock churches and the extraordinary area of the Convicinio di Santtonio.
+In the afternoon you can visit the Santa Lucia alle Malve and Santa Maria dell’Idris rock churches and the extraordinary area of the Convicinio di Sant’Antonio.

-On this day you’ll visit the areas surrounding Matera.
-Miglionico, a small town overlooked by the impressive Castello del Malconsiglio: it has Norman origins and overlooks the valley.
-Your next destination is the Basilica Pontificia di Santa Maria Maggiore (the Papal Cathedral of Santa Maria Maggiore), where you’ll enjoy the invaluable polyptych by Cima da Conegliano and a wonderful Norman crypt.
-Now, take your time, stroll through the town center, and then leave for Montescaglioso.
+3 The surrounding areas of Matera are as precious as the city itself, like Miglionico, a small town characterized by the impressive Castello del Malconsiglio: it has Norman origins and overlooks the valley.
+Your next destination can be the Basilica Pontificia di Santa Maria Maggiore (the Papal Cathedral of Santa Maria Maggiore), where you’ll enjoy the invaluable polyptych by Cima da Conegliano and a wonderful Norman crypt.
+Now, take your time and stroll through the town center and then leave for Montescaglioso.

 The park of Murgia, Miglionico, Montescaglioso, Gravina of Matera.